Global Destinations:

 Verona Hotels

 Alessandro and Marina Zavagno will be happy to welcome you to Ca' Rielo, which they have just opened in one of the most interesting and characteristic areas of Venice.
-The rooms capture the essence of 18th century Venice, while offering present-day visitors the comfort and convenience they have come to expect.
 Romantic apartment in the historical centre of Venice, in the district of Cannaregio, 5 minutes walking from the train station of Venice Santa Lucia and well connected to S. Marco Square....
 Sleeps 4.

 View Google Map of Italy